ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 - if the letter is in the word but not in the correct spot, show a 🟨
 - if the letter is not in the word, show a ⬜️

+Here's a representation of the game.
+Each game has an answer and provides a way to guess that answer.
 ```java
 class Wordle {
   public static final int WORD_LENGTH = 5;